techgnosis/hypervisors/readme.md

 Linux kernel feature.
 Uses the CPU IOMMU to safely pass device memory to a guest kernel.
 VFIO can pass a real device or an SR-IOV VF.

 # Paravirtualization and VirtIO
 VirtIO is a driver spec.
 Linux kernel contains one set of VirtIO device driver "frontends".
-They communicate with the "backends" hosted in the qemu process.
-This is much less work for the VMM than emulating a full device.
+They communicate with the "backends" hosted in the hypervisor process and is much less work than emulating a full device.

 # Emulation
 There are 4-5 devices that an OS needs to even boot and so these devices can't be paravirtualized and must be truly emulated